 Mandatory Reporting Information for Faculty and Staff

-College employees (with the exception of the confidential resources), are mandated reporters of sexual misconduct and relationship violence and are obligated to report any incidents they learn of to a Title IX Coordinator or the Department of Public Safety.
+College employees (with the exception of the confidential resources), are mandated reporters of sexual misconduct and relationship violence and are obligated to report any incidents they learn of to a Title IX Coordinator or the Office of Public Safety.